top of page

 Particular care is taken to ensure that the code of behaviour is followed by all workers and leaders on overnight events.
 Parental consent is essential and parents/carers are provided with the address of the venue and a contact telephone number.
 Careful consideration should be given to ensuring a sufficient number of leaders and workers, appropriate sleeping arrangements and the safety of the accommodation used.
 Special safety rules may be necessary for some activities.

-Incident forms are kept in a folder in the Sunday School cupboard in the LG4 store room.
-A form should be filled out immediately following the end of the activity so that it is a contemporaneous record of what happened.
 This should be discussed with the team leader and staff as appropriate.
 There should be appropriate follow up with the family.

 bottom of page